-- Reviewed the regular reports from the CEO and CFO regarding the Group's operations. - $\boldsymbol{\cdot}$ Monitored the financial liquidity and adequacy of borrowing facilities. - Challenge of investment proposals presented by the executive team in terms of resilience and risk appetite. - · Consideration of the financial impacts of environmental legislation. - · Consideration of commodity and currency exposures. - · Assessed the Group's capital allocation, dividend and buyback transactions.
+- Reviewed the regular reports from the CEO and CFO regarding the Group's operations. - $\cdot\,$ Monitored the financial liquidity and adequacy of borrowing facilities. - · Consideration of opportunities to expand the Group's operations - Challenge of investment proposals presented by the executive team in terms of resilience and risk appetite. - \cdot Consideration of the financial impacts of environmental legislation. - · Consideration of commodity and currency exposures. - Assessed the Group's capital allocation, dividend and buyback transactions.